Monday, 31 December 2018

 In other news, I took Grandma Christmas shopping this week.
 She has delegated some of her shopping but was understandably keen to do some herself, and we had a very pleasant time together.
 All of our own Christmas shopping has been purchased, wrapped, and where required, posted.
 The turkey and trimmings have been ordered from the butcher and will be collected by Ally and Davie on Christmas Eve.
 A massive Sainsbury’s delivery of all the rest of the festive food will be delivered tomorrow morning.
 In other words, a very traditional Anderson Christmas, and I’m looking forward to it.

-Tuesday 18 December 2018
+Tuesday, 18 December 2018

 I became an Ice Breaker

 This evening I went to see The Bodyguard at the Theatre Royal with Heather.
 It was very popular and the surrounding restaurants were packed with theatre-goers beforehand - we went to Ask Italian and I have never seen it so busy.
 Alexandra Burke played the rock star Rachel and she really was very good; her voice is magnificent.
 Benoit Marechal played the bodyguard and although his character didn’t need to sing or dance much he was a good actor with a nice touch of humour and I predict a major film breakthrough for him soon.
-At risk of judging by appearances, he is also very attractive.
 They were supported by an enthusiastic cast of singers and dancers.
 I have never seen the film so the story was all new to me, and it made me feel very nostalgic for the music of Whitney Houston, who was my age and became famous in the 1980s when we were in our early twenties.
 The mainly female audience loved the show, and there was much ribald laughter when the baddie appeared shirtless at one point; not quite producing the sinister effect that I’m sure the director was aiming for!
 I thoroughly enjoyed the evening.

 “My name is ..... and I know Susan Anderson because I used to be her doctor”